-Recent career highlights include Il Re in Aïda with the National Symphony Orchestra, Collatinus in The Rape of Lucretia, Passagallo in L’Opera Seria, and Dr. Bartolo in Le nozze di Figaro with Wolf Trap Opera, Colline in La bohème with Portland Opera and Opera Omaha, Sarastro in Die Zauberflöte and Ashby in La fanciulla del West with Minnesota Opera, and the Bass soloist in staged productions of David Lang’s The Little Match Girl Passion with the Glimmerglass Festival and Portland Opera.
-Mr. Zaremba was also featured in the December 2017 issue of Opera News’ spotlight on rising talent as a “Sound Bite.”
+Previous seasons included performances the Metropolitan Opera in productions of Tosca and Gianni Schicchi, Austin Opera as the French General in Kevin Puts’ Silent Night, Lyric Opera of Kansas City as Nourabad in Les pêcheurs des perles, and Opera Theatre of St. Louis as Sparafucile.
+Other career highlights have included The King of Egypt in Aïda with the National Symphony Orchestra; Collatinus in The Rape of Lucretia, Passagallo in L’Opera Seria, and Dr. Bartolo in Le nozze di Figaro with Wolf Trap Opera; Colline with Portland Opera and Opera Omaha; Sarastro and Ashby in La fanciulla del West with Minnesota Opera; and the bass soloist in staged productions of David Lang’s The Little Match Girl Passion with the Glimmerglass Festival and Portland Opera.
+Mr. Zaremba was also featured in the December 2017 issue of Opera News’ spotlight on rising talent as a ‘Sound Bite.’

 “Stealing the evening, though, was Christian Zaremba as the dancing master, Passagallo.
 Zaremba already stood out this summer, vocally and dramatically, as Collatinus, the husband in the stark, tragic “The Rape of Lucretia.”
 For “L’Opera Seria,” he donned bandana, sweats, leg warmers and a dancer’s floating gait, and, dragging nervously on a cigarette, fussed over every detail of the performance and came up with artistic “inspirations,”… Zaremba has the comedian’s gift of playing his role absolutely seriously, and he sings well to boot.
 I found myself wishing Wolf Trap would make Passagallo a recurring character, like Borat, appearing on the sidelines of every future opera performance with earnest suggestions and an occasional pirouette.”